China stock probes send shivers through investment community

 China has unleashed a volley of measures to try to prop up its stock markets .CSI300 .SSEC that have fallen around 40 percent since mid-June, pushing domestic brokerages and fund managers to buy up shares and banning investors with large stakes from selling their holdings for six months.

-The authorities' meddling has unnerved many investors, leaving them questioning China's commitment to liberalizing its capital markets and the long-term future of the country's stock markets themselves.
+The authorities' meddling has unnerved many investors, leaving them questioning China's commitment to liberalising its capital markets and the long-term future of the country's stock markets themselves.

 Adding to those concerns is the fact that authorities have also been probing investment funds' trading strategies, looking into whether they have been engaging in alleged "malicious" short-selling or market manipulation.